Bohdan Tůma

 Bohdan Tůma (born 6 September 1967) is a Czech actor and voice actor.
-He is one of the most famous actors in the dubbing industry of Czech Republic, being the main voice actor for Jack Black, Jim Carrey or Denzel Washington.
+He is one of the most famous actors in the dubbing industry of Czech Republic, being the main voice actor for Jack Black, Jim Carrey and Denzel Washington.

 Biography

 Bohdan was born in Prague.
 While studying singing and acting at Prague Conservatory, he appeared in plays of many theaters, such as Theatre on the Balustrade.
 Eventually, he began his career of voice acting in 1991.